Explanation of Main Headings

 So how much will your event cost?
 Hopefully not more than you can afford!
 There are a lot of variables involved in coming up with an estimated total for your event.
 Just make sure you've included them all in your calculations and read all the fine print before you sign any contract.
 Read more about fees and costs.

 Some facilities are available 7am to 2am; others offer very limited "windows."
 If you'd like to save some money, consider a weekday or weeknight reception, or think about having your event in the off-season (often November, or January through March, but varies depending on the region).
 Even the most sought-after places have openings midweek and during non-peak months—and at reduced costs.
 Facilities want your business and are more likely to negotiate terms and prices if they have nothing else scheduled.
 Again, read all the fine print carefully and mark those facilities that have time slots that meet your needs.
 If the date you have in mind is already booked, it doesn't hurt to ask if someone actually confirmed that date by paying a deposit or signing a contract.
 If they haven't, you may be in luck.

 Services/Amenities and Restrictions

 Most facilities provide something in the way of services and many have limitations that may affect your function.
 For instance, they may not allow you to have amplified music outdoors or bring your own caterer.

-We’ve attempted to give you a brief description of what each venue has to offer and what is restricted.
+We've attempted to give you a brief description of what each venue has to offer and what is restricted.
+Because of space limitations, we've shortened words and developed a key to help you follow our abbreviated notations.
+Once you're familiar with our shorthand, you'll be able to read through all the data outlined at the bottom of each entry and flag each facility that meets your requirements.
 Please see our Key to Terms if you are wondering what we mean by anything in these sections.